 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-Arguments in favor of the Panasonic Lumix DMC-G7:
+Reasons to prefer the Panasonic Lumix DMC-G7:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (7 vs 4.2 flaps/sec) to capture the decisive moment.